 There were many more examples.
 Too many.
 None he was proud of.
 His part in their continuing drama was at least half, almost certainly more.
 Centuries of bad habits were very hard to break.
 He couldn’t blame her if she’d had enough and finally snapped.

-He fingered a black mini-skirt, released it, and sighed.
+He fingered a black leather mini-skirt and sighed.

 Would it be such a bad thing if the marriage were allowed to fail?
 Would it be such a bad thing if he just ... let her go?